atlas-bi/Hub/readme.md

 We do not use virtual environments in Alpine, but install packages globally as Alpine is a one use disposable setup.

+In the network settings > advanced enable port forwarding from a host port (2222 for example) to guest port 22.
+Then you can access the box through ssh: <user>@localhost:2000

 #### Running Alpine in a Virtual Box Machine

 After install of Alpine, add a new user for ssh connections.